rearc-data/aws-data-exchange-publisher-coordinator/README.md

 export VERSION=my-version # version number for the customized code
 ```

-_Note:_ It is recommended to include the aws region in your bucket name, e.g. `my-bucket-name-<aws_region>`.
-Also, the assets in bucket should be publicly accessible.

 `run.sh` creates a `local` directory, replaces the names you specified in the Cloudformation template, packages the Lambda codes as zip files, uploads the code to the `$CFN_CODE_BUCKET` S3 bucket in your account using the AWS CLI, and finally builds and deploys the Cloudformation template using the AWS SAM CLI.

 3. From the root directory of the project, run `run.sh`: